 Each room includes a flat-screen TV, coffee machine and personal safe for your most precious belongings.
 The rooms at Just Sleep Hotel Ximending are bigger than most in Taipei, giving you much needed space to relax in a city where elbow room is at a premium.
 Your reservation at Just Sleep Hotel Ximending also includes access to a self-service laundrette.
 (A service that minimalist-packing independent travellers will no doubt cherish!)

 To get the most of staying here, start your morning off at the on-site Just Cafe with a tasty organic breakfast and a sip of tea or coffee.

-When you stay at Just Sleep Hotel Ximending, you’re just minutes away from some of Taipei’s best restaurants and shopping.
+When you stay at Just Sleep Hotel Ximending, you’re just minutes away from some of Taipei’s most popular restaurants and shopping.
 The Red House Theater artistic hub will be in your grasp in less than 10 minutes of walking.
-The best Taipei night markets within walking distance are Ningxia Night Market (about 25-30 minutes northeast) and Huaxi Street Night Market (30 minutes).
+The city’s most exciting night markets within walking distance are Ningxia Night Market (about 25-30 minutes northeast) and Huaxi Street Night Market (30 minutes).